DHTMLX/docs-suite/docs/grid/api/grid_autowidth_config.md

 # autoWidth

-@short: makes grid's columns to fit the size of a grid
+@short: Optional.
+Makes grid's columns to fit the size of a grid

 @signature: {'autoWidth?: boolean;'}